Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-7-private-registry-with-harbor/index.md

 Anyway, with all those values set, it's time to commit and push!

+---

 Now for some reason the deployment never seemed to conclude successfully from Flux's point of view, even though the registry was reachable.
 It turns out that while setting up the ingress controller, I missed a small detail: The ingress controller admission hook.

 ```bash
 Internal error occurred: failed calling webhook "validate.nginx.ingress.kubernetes.io": Post https://ingress-nginx-controller-admission.ingress-nginx.svc:443/extensions/v1beta1/ingresses?timeout=30s: context deadline exceeded
 ```

-When deploying [Kubernetes Ingress Nginx](@/posts/bare-metal-kubernetes-part-4-ingress-dns-certificates/index.md#deploying-the-controller-with-flux), it also sets up an admission hook that checks the validity of the incoming ingresses, "admitting" ones that are correctly defined.
+When deploying [Kubernetes' ingress nginx](@/posts/bare-metal-kubernetes-part-4-ingress-dns-certificates/index.md#deploying-the-controller-with-flux), it also sets up an admission hook that checks the validity of the incoming ingresses, "admitting" ones that are correctly defined.
 But there's nothing wrong with our Harbor ingress, the problem lies elsewhere.

 Having deployed ingress-nginx with `hostNetwork: true`, the admission controller too is exposed on the node itself, which means that our `CiliumClusterWideNetworkPolicy` applies, and since we haven't explicitly allowed access to the admission controller's port `8443` on the node, the traffic is dropped.
 We can fix this by allowing access to the admission controller port in our policy: